nicolasgallandpro/stack_data/README.md

 Each other tool is installed in his own container

 The containers share a volumne (shared_volume/) and a local network.
-Each container has a simple host name in this container (druid, superset, ...) to make it easy to communicate between containers.
+Each container has a simple host name in this network (druid, superset, ...) to make it easy to communicate between containers.

 Critical directories of each tools are stored in a docker volume in order to persist data when containers are destructed.